 Capital gains and losses before coming to Canada

 You may have capital losses being carried forward in the country which you are leaving before coming to Canada.
-If you have investments, review your assets and consider disposing off loss making investments to claim those losses in your previous country.
+If you have investments, review your assets and consider disposing off loss-making investments to claim those losses in your previous country.

 Don’t apply for health card if you are not residing in Canada

 If you are a landed immigrant and get health coverage, it is usually considered significant residential ties and your worldwide income is subject to Canadian taxes.
-If you are just landing in Canada to get the permanent residency status for immigration purposes and intend to go back to move later, you should consider not applying the health coverage.
+If you are just landing in Canada to get the permanent residency status for immigration purposes and intend to go back to move later, you should consider not applying for the health coverage.
 Most provinces generally have waiting time before enrolling you for coverage.
-Getting a health care coverage seem to be an attractive option for many of new immigrants, however, landed immigrants having health card may become tax residents of Canada even if they return back to plan their final move.
+Getting a health care coverage seems to be an attractive option for many of new immigrants, however, landed immigrants having health card may become tax residents of Canada even if they return back to plan their final move.